runicRPC/runicRPC/README.md

 ## Documentation

-Comprehensive documentation is available in the [docs](./apps/docs) directory:
+Comprehensive documentation is available in the [docs](https://github.com/runicRPC/runicrpc-docs) repository:

 - Installation and setup
 - Provider configuration